tarunfiserv/firstvision-apac/docs/APIs/Account-Management/Temp-Credit-Limit-upd.md

-# Update Temp Credit Limit
+# Update Temporary Credit Limit

 This service is used to update temporary credit limit to an account.